 In addition to buying physical items (Inventory item type), which affect inventory valuation, you can purchase services represented by time units.
 You can do this either with the Service item type or with the Resource line type.

-When you receive the inventory items, or when the purchased service is completed, you post the purchase invoice or order to update inventory and financial records and to activate payment to the vendor according to the payment terms.
-For more information, see Making Payments.
+When you receive the inventory items or when the purchased service is completed, you post the purchase invoice or order to update inventory and financial records and to activate payment to the supplier according to the payment terms.
+For more information, see Posting Purchases and Making Payments.

-Do not post a purchase invoice until you receive the items and know the final cost of the purchase, including any additional charges.
+Do not post a purchase invoice for physical items until you receive the items and know the final cost of the purchase, including any additional charges.
 Otherwise, your inventory value and profit figures may be skewed.

 To create a purchase invoice

 The following describes how to create a purchase invoice.
 The steps are similar for a purchase order.
 The main difference is that purchase orders have additional fields and actions for physical handling of items.

 Choose the icon, enter Purchase Invoices, and then choose the related link.

 In the Supplier field, enter the name of an existing supplier.